 1) In BR Sec.
 1.6.1, add new definitions and revise existing definitions as shown:

-Authorized Ports: One of the following ports: 80 (http), 443 (http), 115 (sftp), 25 (smtp), 22 (ssh).
+Authorized Ports: One of the following ports: 80 (http), 443 (https), 25 (smtp), 22 (ssh).

-Test Certificate: A Certificate with a maximum validity period of 30 days and which: (i) includes a critical extension with the specified Test Certificate CABF OID , or (ii) which chains to a root certificate not subject to these Requirements .
+Test Certificate: A Certificate with a maximum validity period of 30 days and which: (i) includes a critical extension with the specified Test Certificate CABF OID (2.23.140.2.1), or (ii) is issued under a CA where there are no Certificate paths/chains to a root Certificate subject to these Requirements.

+Wildcard Domain Name: A Domain Name consisting of a single asterisk character followed by a single full stop character (“*.”) followed by a Fully-Qualified Domain Name.

 2) BR 3.2.2.4 is amended to read as follows: